mebusy/notes/dev_notes/AlgorithmII_MST.md

  - It's important to realize that it's possible to implement this decreased key operation in logarithmic time without ever having to search through everything,  using the idea of indexing.
  - `E + VlogV` can make a difference for a huge graph.

+## QA

+ - Q: Minimum-weight feedback edge set
+    - A feedback edge set of a graph is a subset of edges that contains at least one edge from every cycle in the graph.
+If the edges of a feedback edge set are removed, the resulting graph is acyclic.
+Given an edge-weighted graph, design an efficient algorithm to find a feedback edge set of minimum weight.
+Assume the edge weights are positive.
+ - A: If the weight function is non-negative, then the set of edges not contained in a maximum weight spanning tree is indeed a MWFES.

 ---